IlyaFaer/energoton_py/README.md

 * *cycle* - number of the work cycle, at which work is planned to be done

 **Advanced Features**
 The package includes more interesting functionality e.g. **Relations**, which allow to run planning in more complex cases.
-To see how they work (with detailed comments), check out the samples.
-You are also welcome to study the Energoton formal model.
+To see how they work (with detailed comments), check out the [samples](https://github.com/IlyaFaer/energoton/tree/main/samples).
+You are also welcome to study the Energoton formal model in this [concept brochure](https://docs.google.com/document/d/1qSr1LRrfzFkJYoJUsLwi7DLwz6v3poVYMY_cnEyMLn8/edit?usp=sharing).

 ## Early Version Warning
 This package is in **alpha** development stage.
 It may contain errors, performance issues, inconveniences and can introduce breaking changes.
 Use it cautiously and report any findings and ideas.